 The following adverse events are from published literature and frequencies are not known.

-Psychiatric disorders – Hallucination, mood altered, restlessness, confusion, dependence
+Psychiatric disorders – Drug dependence (see section 4.4), hallucination, mood altered, restlessness, confusion,

 Nervous system disorders – Somnolence, headache, seizures, dysphoria, euphoria, hyperalgesia, dizziness